Kouder13/equalizer_clock/digital_clock/README.md

 # Equalizer Clock

-This application is an example of a digital clock (Code in the digital_clock folder).
+This application is an example of a digital clock.

-It is a digital clock that allows displaying each digit of the clock in a form of an equalizer,
+It is a digital clock app that allows displaying each digit of the clock in a form of an equalizer,

 Taking into consideration the ones and the tens of seconds of minutes and of hours.